-Eat a healthy dinner the night before, but please remember nothing to eat or drink after midnight prior to surgery, including mints or gum.
+Eat a healthy dinner the night before, but please remember, do not eat or drink anything after midnight prior to surgery, including mints or gum.

-During the pre-operative period Birthing Center nurses will confirm the patient's health history, including any medications, allergies, or any previous illness or medical history.
-They will start an IV which will provide hydrating fluids, and antibiotics.
+- During the pre-operative period, Birthing Center nurses will confirm your health history, including any medications, allergies or previous illnesses, as well as other medical history.
+They will start an IV, which will provide hydrating fluids and antibiotics.

-The obstetrician and anesthesiologist will consult with the patient and answer any remaining questions or concerns regarding the delivery and recovery.
+- The obstetrician and anesthesiologist will consult with you and answer any remaining questions or concerns regarding the delivery and recovery.

-The type of anesthesia used varies from person to person; however, it typically includes a spinal which allows mom to be awake for the delivery of her baby.
+- The type of anesthesia used varies from person to person; however, it typically includes a spinal, which allows you to be awake for the delivery of your baby.

-A registered nurse accompany the patient to the operating room.
-Expectant mothers can expect to be in the operating room for approximately one hour.
-The surgical team includes registered nurses, obstetricians, an Anesthesiologist and a respiratory therapist.
+- A registered nurse accompanies you to the operating room.
+Expectant mothers may be in the operating room for approximately one hour.
+The surgical team includes registered nurses, obstetricians, an anesthesiologist and a respiratory therapist.

 After the spinal is placed, a urinary catheter will be placed.
-The abdominal area will be prepped using an antimicrobial agent and a drape will be placed over the surgical area.
-A curtain will visually separate mom and her birth partner from the procedure; however, they will be verbally engaged in the procedure to whatever degree they are comfortable.
+The abdominal area will be prepped using an antimicrobial agent, and a drape will be placed over the surgical area.
+A curtain will visually separate you and you birth partner from the procedure; however, you will be verbally engaged in the procedure to whatever degree you are comfortable.

-After the baby is delivered, the obstetrician will allow the new mom a moment to see her newborn before handing him or her to the neonatal practitioner.
+- After the baby is delivered, the obstetrician will allow you a moment to see your newborn before handing him or her to the neonatal practitioner.

-Immediate surgical recovery will take place in the Birthing Center suite unless you have been placed under general anesthesia.
+- Immediate surgical recovery happens in the Birthing Center suite, unless you have been placed under general anesthesia.

-If general anesthesia was required, patients will then be recovered in the PACU adjacent to the OR or be taken to the main PACU.
+- If general anesthesia was required, you will then recover in the PACU adjacent to the OR or be taken to the main PACU.
 This stage typically lasts approximately one to three hours.

-During recovery a nurse will monitor the patient's vital signs, incision site and manage pain, if any.
-Family members are allowed to visit after arrival back to the Birthing Center suite.
+- During recovery a nurse will monitor your vital signs and incision site and manage any pain.
+Family members are allowed to visit after you arrive back at the Birthing Center suite.